pydrake.symbolic

 Constructs a zero polynomial.

-1. __init__(self: pydrake.symbolic.Polynomial, map: Dict[pydrake.symbolic.Monomial, pydrake.symbolic.Expression]) -> None
+1. __init__(self: pydrake.symbolic.Polynomial, map: dict[pydrake.symbolic.Monomial, pydrake.symbolic.Expression]) -> None

 Constructs a polynomial from a map, Monomial → Expression.